ricardomaraschini/tagger/README.md

 By doing so a copy of the remote image is going to be made into the internal registry and all deployments leveraging such image will automatically pass to use the cached copy.

+### Webhooks from quay.io and Docker hub

+After the `tagger` deployment two internal services will be created, one for Quay and one for Docker.
+These services can then be exposed externally if you want to accept webhooks coming in from either quay.io or docker.io.
+Support for these webhooks is still under development but it should work for most of the use cases.

 ### Use

 A brief hands on presentation